olety/epwing2kindle/README.md

 ![Process flowchart](images/flowchart.svg)

-In order to convert an EPWING dictionary to kindle, you first have to follow the process displayed above: first you convert the EPWING to a stardict format (TAB-separated), then using tab2opf you can convert it to opf (html) dictionary and then generate a mobi file using kindlegen.
+In order to convert an EPWING dictionary to kindle, you have to follow the process displayed above: first you convert the EPWING to a stardict format (TAB-separated), then using tab2opf you can convert it to opf (html) dictionary and then generate a mobi file using kindlegen.

 ## Usage guide